pcarleton/pcarleton.github.io/_drafts/morse-to-emoji.md

 ASCII was sufficient for communicating in modern English, but other languages using the Latin alphabet with additional symbols were out of luck.
 Computers started shifted towards 8-bit bytes, so often ASCII characters had an unused high bit.
 To support these additional symbols, several encodings were developed which used ASCII for 0-127, and a separate encoding for 128-255.
 Since this was not enough code positions to handle all the symbols for all the languages, several different encodings were developed (i.e. Latin-1 through Latin-10 and others.)

-These separate encodings allowed for many languages to be more correctly represented, however, they disallowed multiple languages from occuring in the same file.
+These separate encodings allowed for many languages to be more correctly represented, however, they disallowed multiple languages from occurring in the same file.
 For instance, if you wanted an "Õ" to occur in the same file as a "Ф", you were out of luck.

 In 1991, Joe Becker, Lee Collins, and Mark Davis with the help of some others outlined a "unique, unified, universal encoding".
 The idea was to have a single encoding that could handle all of the various symbols so you could have multiple in the same file and you wouldn't have to worry about supporting 10's of different encodings in your application.
 They originally devised it to be a 16 bit encoding under the assumption that that would be enough (65,536 code positions).